 According to the results of the study 'Universities and College Students in Hungary 2015' ('Egyetemisták és főiskolások Magyarországon 2015'), the most frequent protest form among students was to sign a petition (29% have done it already).
 The proportion of those who donated to organisations of parties rose from 16 to 28 % between 2013 and 2016.
 The third most popular form of participation was collecting signs (27%).
 20% of them participated in demonstrations, and 10% in spontaneous movements.
-[University and College Students in Hungary, 2015 (Egyetemisták és főiskolások Magyarországon 2015 p.
-52-53.)]
+[University and College Students in Hungary, 2015 (Egyetemisták és főiskolások Magyarországon, 2015)]

 Hungarian Youth research

 Generally, young people in Hungary have a low level of political interest.
 The above-mentioned Hungarian Youth research also has interesting results in the theme.
-The lowest average value was measured in 2012 since 2000 (averaging 1.89 on the scale of 1 to 5), and the interest has only slightly increased by 2016.
+The lowest average value was measured in 2012 since 2000 (averaging 1.89 on the scale of 1 to 5), and the interest has increased by 2020 to 2.43.

-- 44% of youth are not interested at all,
+- 50% of young people are not interested at all,

 Millennial Dialogue project